Effective interface conditions for a porous medium type problem: Assumptions and notations

 \section{Assumptions and notations}

 Here, we detail the problem setting and assumptions.
 For the sake of simplicity, we consider as domain $\Omega\subset \R^3$ a cylinder with axis $x_3$, see Figure~\ref{fig:domains}.
 Let us notice that it is possible to take a more general domain $\hat \Omega$ defining a proper diffeomorfism $F: \hat \Omega \to \Omega $.
 Therefore, the results of this work extend to more general domains as long as the existence of the map $F$ can be proved (this implies that $\hat \Omega$ is a connected open subset of $\R^d$ and has a smooth boundary).
+Therefore, we assume that the domain $\Omega$ has a $C^1$-piecewise boundary.
 We also want to emphasize the fact that our proofs hold in a 2D domain considering three rectangular subdomains.
 We introduce

 We define the interfaces between the domains $\Omega_{i,\es}$ and $\Omega_{i+1,\es}$ for $i=1,2$, as

 We denote with $\boldsymbol{n}_{i,i+1}$ the outward normal to $\Gamma_{i,i+1,\es}$ with respect to $\Omega_{i,\es}$, for $i=1,2$.
 Let us notice that $\boldsymbol{n}_{i,i+1}=- \boldsymbol{n}_{i+1,i}$.